Glass brick: 19th century precursors (1850s-1890s)

+20th century

+In 1914, glass bricks (as well as several other kinds of glass furnishings) were used in Bruno Taut's Glass Pavilion, a significant building exemplary of the greater use of glass during the period.

+In the 1930s, glass blocks flourished among buildings built in the Art Deco and Streamline Moderne style.
+When used in forming a large, diffuse panel of glass, the bricks allowed light to pass into the building in daytime as well as pass out from the building at night, creating a glowing effect.

+Glass brick saw use as a building material throughout the rest of the 20th century.
+In the 1970s, architect Tadao Ando utilized glass block for the construction of the courtyards of several houses in Osaka, Japan.

+21st century

+While glass bricks have a reduced popularity in modern architecture, it remains a common material for use in lavatories due to its ability to spread light while maintaining privacy via diffraction.
+Glass bricks are also used in art installations, such as the Crown Fountain in Chicago which features twin glass brick towers.

 Attributes

 Appearance

 The texture and color of glass blocks can vary in order to provide a range of transparency.
 Patterns can be pressed into either the inner void or the outside surface of the glass when it is cooling in order to provide differing effects.
 Glazes or inserts may also be added in order to create a desired private or decorative effect.

 Standards and grading

 Glass blocks in Europe are manufactured in accordance with the European Standard EN1052-2.
 The International Standard is ISO TC 160/SG1.
 The Standards allow for variation in sizes and production irregularity.
 Blocks fall within three classifications; Class 1, Class 2 and Class 3 with Class 1 being the highest and best rating with a maximum permissible deviation from designed size and rectangularity of 1 mm.

 Insulation

 Glass brick has an r value between 1.75 and 1.96, close to that of thermopane windows.
-There are newer glass blocks injected with argon gas and having a layer of low-emissivity glass between the halves, which increases the insulative (U) value to 1.5 W/m²·K, which is between triple glazed windows (1.8 W/m²·K) and specialty double glazed windows with advanced frame and coatings(1.2 W/m²·K).
+There are newer glass blocks injected with argon gas and having a layer of low-emissivity glass between the halves, which increases the insulative (U) value to 1.5 W/m2·K, which is between triple glazed windows (1.8 W/m2·K) and specialty double glazed windows with advanced frame and coatings(1.2 W/m2·K).